-There is one series recognized in accordance to the 1:1 scale series namely the Touring Car Championship Series, following FIA class 2 Super Touring Car, FIA Group N and Touring Cars Super 2000.
+There is one series recognised in accordance to the 1:1 scale series namely the FIA World Touring Car Cup, following FIA.

-Touring cars raced in national series like Australian V8 Supercars, CTCC ;German Procar, Italian Super Stars will also be allowed with the only restriction that rear wing has to follow 5.3.5.
+Touring cars raced in recognised mainstream national series in the past 10 years like Australian V8 Supercars, CTCC; German Procar, Italian Super Stars will also be allowed with the only restriction that rear wing has to follow 5.3.5.